 The utility comes with almost all operating systems and can be used to ping any other device that uses TCP/IP.

-4. ManageEngine OpManager
+4. ManageEngine OpManager – FREE TRIAL

+ManageEngine OpManager is a network and server monitoring package that includes live monitoring and troubleshooting utilities.
 The network monitoring service of OpManager starts by sweeping the network and registering all connected devices.
 This creates a network inventory, which gives you a menu of devices to look through when identifying the root cause of problems.

 The OpManager dashboard has a higher level of troubleshooting support in its network topology maps.
 These are generated on demand from the network inventory.
-The OpManager system regularly updates the inventory and so the network topology map always shows the current state of the networ4k.
+The OpManager system regularly updates the inventory so the network topology map always shows the current state of the networ4k.

 The OpManager system polls device agents following the Simple Network Management Protocol (SNMP).
 This system allows device agents to send an urgent override message if it detects problems on the monitored device.
 This message becomes an alert in the OpManager dashboard so you can instantly see which device is causing problems on the network.